Aayushgaur04/Game-jam/README.md

 Our game is an endless running game.

-We need to avoid obstacles & collect teashes to keep the surroundings clean.
+We need to avoid obstacles & collect trashes to keep the surroundings clean.

 Score is determined by how far the player has travelled & how may trash he/she has collected(i.e. cleaned),